princebansal7/DSA-Sheets-Code/README.md

       2. Cache Friendly
       3. Average case TC: O(N.logN)
       4. Tail recursion (recursive call is made at last)
-    - Partion function is the key function (Naive (for stable), Lomuto , Hoare (for efficiency, generally used))
+    - Partition function is the key function (Naive (for stable), Lomuto , Hoare (for efficiency, generally used))
     - sort() in STL use Intro sort (hybrid of heap, insertion, quick sort)
     - When stability is not required Quick sort is best
     - When stability required Merge sort used